cloudsurf-digital/illuminati/README.md

 Sauron
 ======

-Sauron is meant to act as an all-seeing eye for pushing data to CloudWatch.
+Sauron is meant to act as an all-seeing eye for pushing data to monitoring.
 It works based on extendable "metrics", which are just python classes that report back values.
-For example, it comes with metrics to monitor disk space, mysql health, pinging servers, etc.
+For example, it comes with metrics to monitor disk space, mysql health, pinging servers, etc. These metrics are then pushed to "emitters" which describe where that data should go.
+Multiple emitters can be used, and are meant to be interchangeable.

-This is very early days, and mechanisms will likely change slightly.
-In the mean time, this is the state of affairs.

 Running
 -------